1jour1vin

 Palate

-Frank, intense, and full-bodied, with elegant, refined, and velvety tannins; a beautiful depth that reveals the nobility of the terroirs
+Frank, intense, and full-bodied, with elegant, refined, and velvety tannins; beautiful depth that reveals the nobility of the terroirs

 Serve